conda/constructor/CONSTRUCT.md

 Notes:
 - `ignore_duplicate_files` will always be considered `True` if `extra_envs` is in use.
 - `conda` needs to be present in the `base` environment (via `specs`)
-- support for `menu_packages` is planned, but not possible right now.
-For now, all packages in an `extra_envs` config will be allowed to create their shortcuts.
 - If a global `exclude` option is used, it will have an effect on the environments created by `extra_envs` too.
 For example, if the global environment excludes `tk`, none of the extra environments will have it either.
 Unlike the global option, an error will not be